molinsp/smash-cmu/Simulations/SimulationFramework/readme.txt

 	V-REP has to be installed in order to be able to use the plugins.
 	* V-REP can be obtained from http://www.v-rep.eu/downloads.html.
 	* Set the environment variable VREP_HOME to the root directory of your V-REP installation (where the V-REP executable that starts the simulator is housed).
-This directory will be where all build	processes copy plugins to.
+This variable is not used by V-REP, but by this framework when compiling code.
+This directory will also be where all compiled plugins will be copied to.

 	2) MADARA
 	All components use Madara to communicate with each other.
 The installers for Madara can be used